 Trends in the Cost of Refundable Tax Credits

-Through the 2010s, refundable tax credits were further expanded through the creation of the Affordable Care Act’s premium tax credit in 2010 and the doubling of the CTC as part of the Tax Cuts and Jobs Act of 2017.
+Through the 2010s, refundable tax credits were further expanded through the creation of the Affordable Care Act’s premium tax credit in 2010 and the temporary doubling and increase in refundability of the CTC as part of the Tax Cuts and Jobs Act of 2017.
 Refundable credits were again dramatically expanded in response to the COVID-19 pandemic.
 In 2020 and 2021, lawmakers expanded the CTC and PTC and created a handful of temporary credits.
-Expenditures for refundable credits increased from $147 billion in 2019 to $282 billion in 2021.
-Most of that increase (59 percent) was a result of the expanded ACTC.
+Expenditures for refundable credits increased from $147 billion in 2019 to $376 billion in 2021.
+Almost all of that increase was a result of the expanded ACTC and the one-year creation of the advance CTC.
+CTC-related expenditures totaled $209 billion in 2021, or 54 percent of the cost of refundable tax credits.
+By comparison, the ACTC only accounted for 19 percent of the cost of refundable tax credits in 2020.
 In 2022, expenditures for refundable credits returned to around pre-pandemic levels.
+The One Big Beautiful Bill Act of 2025 permanently expanded the maximum credit to $2,200 in 2025, set to increase with inflation in subsequent years, and made the increased refundability enacted under the TCJA permanent.

 Conclusion

 Refundable tax credits are a growing part of the U.S. tax code and fiscal picture, as well as a key tool lawmakers use in making social policy.
-While they are a relatively small part of overall spending, they are also among the largest tax expenditures, contributing to revenue reductions.
+While they are a relatively small part of overall spending, they are also among the largest tax expenditures, contributing to reductions in revenues.
 Understanding how refundable tax credits impact the federal budget, benefit taxpayers, and incentivize behaviors is an important component of tax policy.
-As policymakers consider reforms that can put the United States on a more fiscally responsible track, reform of tax expenditures — including refundable tax credits — can play a role in addressing the imbalance between spending and revenues.
+As policymakers consider reforms that can put the United States on a more fiscally responsible track, reforming tax expenditures — including refundable tax credits — can play a role in addressing the imbalance between spending and revenues.

 Further Reading